I love Mychelle’s sunscreens! Here’s why:

-- The Clear Stick simplifies on-the-go touchups, and is easily tossed into a purse or beach bag.
+- The Sun Shield Stick simplifies on-the-go touchups, and is easily tossed into a purse or beach bag.

 - All three sunscreens are gentle enough for both my sensitive skin and my young daughter’s skin.

-When I have my Sun Shield SPF28 cream on my vanity and the Clear Stick in my purse, I feel confident to face my nonstop day, without having to worry about sun damage.
+When I have my Sun Shield SPF28 cream on my vanity and the Sun Shield Stick SPF50 in my purse, I feel confident to face my nonstop day, without having to worry about sun damage.

 Why the Ingredients in Sunscreen Matter